 One of my favorite ways to find book recommendations is to read the posts in one of several Facebook groups for readers of lesbian fiction.
 There are a lot of avid readers in these groups who can recommend books in any subgenre you might be interested in.
-If you haven’t already, check out the Lesbian Review Book Club Facebook group or Lesbian Books, Writers, Readers, and don’t be shy about asking for recommendations.
+If you haven’t already, check out my Facebook group for readers of women-loving women fiction.

 CHECK OUT LESBIAN BOOK REVIEW SITES

 If you’re overwhelmed with the amount of new releases and lesbian books available and need recommendations, find a lesbian book reviewer whose opinion you trust or who has similar taste in books.
 By far the largest review site is The Lesbian Review, which is run by Sheena.
 They have several reading lists for popular subgenres and tropes such as 10 Best Friends to Lover Romances and also a list of 100 Best Lesbian Books to Start With that gives you a good idea of where to start if you are only just discovering lesbian fiction.